lbhm/fainder/README.md

 ### Reproducing Experiments

-All of our experiments can be reproduced by running the respective scripts in `experiments/` and subsequently analyzing them with the notebooks in `analysis/`.
+Our experiments can be reproduced by running the respective scripts in `experiments/` and subsequently analyzing them with the notebooks in `analysis/`.
 The experiment scripts do not exactly follow the section structure of our paper but are roughly structured as follows: